ondat/documentation/docs/operations/fencing.md

     > 💡 The Ondat API Manager detects all the pods that are on the failed node, and selects only the ones that meet the fencing criteria as described above.
 In this case only `mysql-0` is selected for fencing.

-1. Check the pod's new node location :
+1. Check the pod's new node location:

     ```bash
     # Get the labels applied to the "mysql" pod.